 When you’re looking for things to do in Boulder, Chautauqua Park is a great place to start!
 It’s part of a landmark area that the City of Boulder set aside to be preserved more than 100 years ago.

-Now, visitors can hike and mountain bike on the many hiking trails that wind through the park.
-There’s also a playground and tennis courts.
+Now, the park is home to some of the best hikes near Boulder.
+Visitors can hike or even mountain bike on the many trails that wind through the park.
+There’s also a playground and tennis courts if those are more your type of activity.
 After you work up an appetite out on the trail, the Chautauqua Dining Hall is a delicious, special place to eat!

 Hike the Flatirons